ARam2142/Good-README-Generator/Develop/readme.md

   - [Questions](#questions)

   # Installation
-  install the npm install and inquirer
+  go to my repository and fork from my file

   # Usage
-  This is for everyone.
+  everybody

   # License
-  This project is covered under the Mozilla Public License 2.0 license
+  This project is covered under the The MIT License license

   # Contributions
-  myself so far
+  myself

   # Tests
-  Test were done manually
+  none

   # Questions
   If you have any questions please dont hesitate to reach out to me